Codepath-G27/Task-Train/README.md

 - [ ]  User must be able to create a to-do and event items and set item name, time, alarm
 - [ ]  User must be able to see relevant to-do items in a list
 - [ ]  User must be able to edit and remove items from the calendar
-- [ ]  User receives a daily notification stating what events/to-do items they have for the day
+- [X]  User receives a daily notification stating what events/to-do items they have for the day
-- [ ]  User is able to adjust alarms, reminders through a settings page
+- [X]  User is able to set alarms/reminders
+- [X]  Reminders activate at the given time notificng the user

 Here's an update on our Unit 10 progress: